Canton of Zurich: Rail

-Railways in standard gauge run through all major valleys in the canton.
-The centre for transport is Zurich, where a great number of local railways connect to national and international rail links.
-The railway station of the city of Zurich, Zürich Hauptbahnhof, is one of the busiest in Europe, counting the number of arriving and departing trains.
-Zurich is well connected to other European cities using rail links.
-The major trains ICE, TGV and Cisalpino connect to Zurich.
+The centre for transport is the city of Zurich, where a great number of regional railway lines of the Zurich S-Bahn (on behalf of ZVV) connect to national and international rail links.
+The main railway station in the city of Zurich, Zürich Hauptbahnhof (Zürich HB), is one of the busiest in Europe, counting the number of arriving and departing trains.
+Zürich HB is well connected to other European cities through major international trains, such as ICE, TGV, Railjet, EuroCity (previously also the Cisalpino), and sleeper trains (EuroNight/NightJet) and national trains (InterCity, InterRegio, RegioExpress).